Seattle neglected to collect $3.4M payment for affordable housing as two skyscrapers were built

 • Resources to help developers understand and participate more efficiently in the Incentive Zoning program

 Additionally, the auditors say, the city should be using a construction-cost index to annually adjust what developers pay, rather than a consumer-price index.
-And the draft report, which makes 22 recommendations, says the construction department in 2013 simply stopped collecting a $500 program-application fee from developers.
+And the report, which makes 22 recommendations, says the construction department in 2013 simply stopped collecting a $500 program-application fee from developers.

 Addressing problems